pasky/pachi/README.md

 The default engine plays by Chinese rules and should be about 7d KGS strength on 9x9.
-On 19x19 it can hold a solid KGS 2d rank on modest hardware (Raspberry Pi 3, dcnn) or faster machine (e.g. six-way Intel i7) without dcnn.
+On 19x19 it can hold a solid KGS 2d rank on modest hardware (Raspberry Pi, dcnn) or faster machine (e.g. six-way Intel i7) without dcnn.

 When using a large cluster (64 machines, 20 cores each), it maintains